oceanimagine/luckyexcel-export-phpexcel/README.md

 # Luckyexcel PHPExcel

-This Library are use for export function using Luckyexcel.
+This Library is use for export function using Luckyexcel.